UMD-CS-STICs/389Lspring18/codelabs/codelab-04/README.md

 ### Elastic IP

 So, we now have an instance running on EC2.
 If we were to stop it from running though, we'd likely be assigned a new pubic IP address from amazon's pool of IP addresses ([they have quite a few](https://ip-ranges.amazonaws.com/ip-ranges.json)).
 As we talked about in class, internet devices are assigned a Dynamic IP address, because of the limited size of the IPv4 address space.
-If we want to give a instance a Static IP address (guaranteeing that it won't change), then we can get one using AWS EIP (Elastic IP).
+If we want to give a instance a Static IP address (guaranteeing that it won't change), then we can get one using AWS Elastic IP (EIP).
 After all, we want to have an IP address that we can share (or eventually map a domain name to).

 In the [EC2 console](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1), navigate to "Elastic IPs".
 Click "Allocate new address".
 Now, right click the EIP and "Associate address", selecting your instance.
 That's it, you're done.
 Please note, Elastic IPs are free when associated with devices *in use*, but not if an instance isn't running.
 To avoid hourly fees, do *release* addresses not in use.